 You can import existing lists of inventory using a PDF or CSV file.

 Xero has multiple layers of protection for all of their users.
-These include two-step user authentication, data encryption, network protection, secure data centers, and security monitoring.
+These include multi-factor user authentication, data encryption, network protection, secure data centers, and security monitoring.
 Xero is transparent with its security initiatives, and you can read more about cloud security here.

 For your convenience, Xero has a record of 99.7% uptime.
 Their system performs at scale with redundancies within its high performance servers, networks, and infrastructure.
 With minimal downtime, you know that you can always access your valuable financial information.